 Download the Employer FAQ (PDF 84KB)

 The National Apprenticeship Service (NAS) website contains a wide range of information on degree apprenticeships.
 It includes vital information on the apprenticeship levy, as well as guidance for students and parents.

 National Apprenticeship Service employer's guide

-This employer’s guide from NAS provides detailed information on higher and degree apprenticeships.
-It covers the benefits for employers, an overview of the apprenticeship levy, and a guide to higher apprenticeship frameworks.
+This employer’s guide from NAS provides detailed information on degree apprenticeships.
+It covers the benefits for employers, an overview of the apprenticeship levy, and a guide to degree apprenticeship frameworks.

 Download the NAS employer’s guide (PDF 1.4MB)

 Skills Made Easy helps SMEs in the Sheffield City Region recruit new employees and develop their teams.
 It offers practical advice on a range of issues to help you make informed decisions about your degree apprenticeship.

 This document is written and updated to meet rules set out by the Skills Funding Agency.
 It outlines the framework that the University uses to select and regulate subcontractors, including the financial arrangements.

 Download our supply chain policy for 2018/19 (PDF)